 Gene expression is measured using a technique called RNA-seq that sequences the expressed genes in proportion to their level of activity.
 However, RNA-seq provides only raw sequence fragments.
 Ocean’s software analysis pipeline converts this raw data info usable and interpretable features, supporting drug discovery and personalized treatment recommendations.

-The products, services, and support provided by Ocean Genomics center around an ecosystem of free (as in both speech and beer) and open-source software, mostly written by us and our collaborators.
+The products, services, and support provided by Ocean Genomics center around an ecosystem of free (as in both speech and beer), open-source software, mostly written by us and our collaborators.
 The initial development of this software was funded largely through research grants, and the corresponding methods were described in the scientific literature as contributions to advance science.
 Thus, we think it is important that these tools remain unencumbered by restrictions on use or commercial licensing.

 We also believe that the usefulness of gene expression can be expanded by offering additional support, integration, and services around these tools.
 That is the mission of Ocean Genomics.
 This additional commitment to state-of-the-art RNA-seq analysis software will help ensure that the open source projects continue to be supported, expanded, and useful.
 We believe that your experience with these open source tools will be improved by the additional support and care that Ocean Genomics can provide, even if you are not an Ocean Genomics customer.